-Marcus Wilson was named senior associate director of athletics in June, 2017.
-Wilson joins the Iowa staff after most recently serving as senior associate athletic director and chief administrative officer at the University of Maryland.
+Marcus Wilson was named Executive Senior Associate Athletics Director in August, 2021, after joining the Hawkeyes as a senior associate director of athletics in June, 2017.
+Wilson joined the Iowa staff after most recently serving as senior associate athletic director and chief administrative officer at the University of Maryland.

-In his position with UI athletics, Wilson’s responsibilities will include general internal operations and sport supervision.
+In his position with UI athletics, Wilson’s responsibilities will include general internal operations, event management, and sport supervision.

 As a member of the executive leadership team at Maryland, Wilson oversaw the program support and integrity sector of the department.
 In that role, he led the sports administration, compliance, sports performance, equipment and health and wellness staff.
 In addition, Wilson served as an athletics department representative on the University’s Athletic Council, and served as the sport administrator for the men’s and women’s soccer programs.